 Most of the birds we saw where sitting in the trees right next to the Kennet River parking lot by the Kafe Koala.
 The reason is simple – this coffee shop sells bird food to tourists.

-We bought some bird seed and in no time we were surrounded by these colourful birds.
+We bought some bird seed and in no time we were surrounded by these colorful birds.
 Kids were thrilled and anxious at the same time, but they bravely kept feeding the birds.
 I preferred taking pictures instead.
 The parrots are clearly used to people and they come and sit on your head (helps to wear a hat), your shoulders, and they feed straight from your hand.

 Luckily for us, we were there early in the morning, just before big busses of tourists started to arrive.
-When we saw koalas climb higher and birds stopping to eat, we realised that there were more people around than birds.
+When we saw koalas climb higher and birds stopping to eat, we realized that there were more people around than birds.
 We then took our car up the Grey River Road and went looking for more wild koalas.

 Walk along the Grey River Road

 The best way to spot koalas at Kennet River is to take a walk along the Grey River Road.
-This road is surrounded by a huge eucalyptus forest, and you may know that eucalyptus leaves are the favourite diet of koalas.
+This road is surrounded by a huge eucalyptus forest, and you may know that eucalyptus leaves are the favorite diet of koalas.

 The first section of the road close to the coffee shop and the parking lot quickly fills up with tourists.
 The good thing is that 99% of them don’t seem to make an effort and walk any further.
 They see some birds, wait for the guide to spot a koala for them, each take the same picture and leave.

 Since we were visiting with young kids and the Grey River Road goes up the hill, we decided to take the car rather than walk further.
-We drove 2-3 kilometres and we were completely on our own.
+We drove 2-3 kilometers and we were completely on our own.
 We parked the car next to the road and went for a short stroll looking for koalas.
 It’s a rather quiet road and we only saw a couple of cars pass, so it’s quite safe to walk along this road, also with kids.

 As I said, we spotted so many koalas that we lost count at around 20.
 Some koalas were sleeping, some were feeding, and we also saw a few koalas with their babies on their back.
 There was one tree with 6 koalas in it!
 The leaves there must have been greener and tastier than anywhere else I suppose.